WiX-Toolset-Pills-15mg/First-Sequence-Custom-Action/README.md

 This pill demonstrates how to create a first-sequence custom action.

-An forst-sequence custom action is executed in the first sequence where it is encountered.
+A first-sequence custom action is executed in the first sequence where it is encountered.
 Subsequent executions will be skipped.

 ## How to use